 He is a co-founder of Whisper Communications , a physical-layer security company established in 2009 to commercialize technologies developed in his research group.
 He was previously Deputy Director of Georgia Tech - Lorraine - the European Campus of the Georgia Institute of Technology - in Metz, France from 2006-2007.
 He was a Ken Byers Professor from 2000-2012 and President of the IEEE Information Theory Society in 2005.
 He has held positions at Booz, Allen and Hamilton, AT&T Bell Labs, and Eastman Kodak.
 From 1992-1996 he was on the Electrical Engineering faculty at the Rochester Institute of Technology.

 His research interests are in the general area of communications and information theory.
 His research group has published in the areas of coding and signal processing for wireless communications and data storage channels; privacy and data security, physical layer security, forward error correction and equalization for optical networks; quantum key distribution, wireless and RFID security; and inference in social media networks.
 He has published more than 250 papers in journals and conferences and holds 36 US patents.
 He has served as the research and thesis advisor to more than 50 students at the bachelors, masters, doctoral and post-doctoral levels.

 He served as the President of the IEEE Information Theory Society in 2005, is a Fellow of the IEEE and served as an Associate Editor for Coding Techniques for the IEEE Transaction on Information Theory.
 He also served as the Publications Editor for that journal from 1995-1999.
 He co-edited (with Sergio Verdu) Information Theory: 50 Years of Discovery (Wiley/IEEE Press, 1999).
-He has also served on the IEEE Publications Activities Board (1998-2001) and is a former Secretary of the IEEE Atlanta Section (2000).

 [GT School of ECE]